Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 Baleen whales, such as blue whales and humpback whales, have not adapted their sensory capabilities in the same way dolphins and toothed whales have.

-It is a possibility that the sounds and clicks that baleen whales use are a primitive form of echolocation as toothed whales had in the past.
+It is a possibility that the sounds and clicks baleen whales use are a primitive form of echolocation as toothed whales had in the past.
 In the future, baleen whales may evolve their audio sense to use echolocation.